-The entrance is a bit narrow, but the exit is wonderful, a balcony studded with edelweiss and a privileged view.
-Then we walk on the west side around the mountain to the start of the via ferrata.
+The entrance is a bit narrow but the exit is wonderful, it is a balcony studded with edelweiss that offers a privileged view.
+Then we walk on the west side around the mountain to the start of the Via Ferrata.
 The route runs on the ascent done by a troop of Italian soldiers who desperately tried to conquer the summit during the First World War.
 The last steps lead to a window, then the rock wall seems to constrict us again.
 But it is only the last stretch towards a trench and tunnel system, that leads us up to the summit of Mt.
 Sasso de Stria.

 The new Via Ferrata Sottotenente Fusetti on Mt.
 Sasso di Stria was inaugurated on 18th October 2018.

 The Via Ferrata Sottotenente Fusetti on Mt.
-Sasso di Stria is not only very interesting in terms of landscape as well as presenting a sporting challenge, but above all of historical-tactical interest, as you walk in the footsteps of a hero of the First World War.
+Sasso di Stria is not only very interesting in terms of landscape and sporting challenge.
+Above all, it is of great historical-tactical interest as you walk in the footsteps of a hero of the First World War.

 DETAILED DESCRIPTION OF THE VIA FERRATA

 a) 1st section: crossing to the left; length: 10,35 m with 8 anchorage points

 b) 2nd section: vertical climbing that ends on a ledge; length: 43,5 m with 22 anchorage points and 8 plastic safety caps